Last Updated on November 27, 2023 by Laura Teso

 The so called Goldoni House is actually one of the 9 different houses where he lived in Venice.
 This is the one where he was born and lived until he was 12.
-It is a small Gothic palace called Ca’ Centani, dating back to the XV century and located in the San Polo Sestiere.
-It now hosts a tiny “museum” and a library (specialized in theatre studies, accessible only to scholars prior authorization).
+It is a small Gothic palace called Ca’ Centani.
+It dates back to the XV century and located in the San Polo Sestiere.
+The house now hosts a tiny “museum” and a library (specialized in theatre studies, accessible only to scholars prior authorization).

 - I tried to reach Goldoni house looking in Google Maps for San Polo 2794, as the official website indicates.
 But I ended up at the door of the “Centre de Musique Romantique Francaise”.
 The address is wrong!
 Or, at least, it is wrong on Google Maps.
 Luckily a gentleman was going out of his home in that precise moment.
 So I asked him for the right directions.
 I had to go back direction Frari Church, Campo San Tomà and then search for Calle dei Nomboli, that was the right address!

 Attracted to the world of the theater since he was a kid, he wrote his first comedy plot at the age of 8.
 Forced by his family to study, he graduated in law from Padua University in 1731.
 As a practising lawyer, he continued reading Italian and foreign playwrights and composing several works, until he got his first commission for a theatre in Venice in 1747.